Finesse (Bruno Mars song): Reception

 Roisin O'Connor, music correspondent for The Independent, classified Mars's and Cardi B's tribute to In Living Color as "brilliant".
 Time's Raise Bruner said, "Cardi B and Bruno Mars made the "splashiest '90s music video."
 Dicker praised their outfits and energy on the music video.
 Shenequa Golding, writing for Vibe, found the outfits on the homage to be "jiggy".
 Frank Guan from Vulture.com criticized Mars for not being innovative due to the video being in tribute to In Living Color, but praised Cardi B's playful and goofiness social-media presence, as it fits "the early-'90s aesthetic lovingly re-created by Mars".
 Several cast members of the TV show, including Damon Wayans, Marlon Wayans, Kim Wayans, Grier, and Jennifer Lopez, praised and thanked Mars for the tribute.

-The music video for "Finesse" was listed tenth on Billboard's 50 Music Videos of 2018: Billboard Staff Picks list.
+The video for "Finesse" was listed tenth on Billboard's 50 Music Videos of 2018: Billboard Staff Picks list.
 In late 2018, Lyndsey Parker of Yahoo!
 Music considered the visuals the sixth-best of the year.
 Parker commented, "Bruno and his Fly Girl sidekick bring '90s-retro finesse back to the TV screen in this spot-on perfect In Living Color homage."
-Mike Nied from Idolator, on his July list of The 30 Best Music Videos Of 2018 (So Far), ranked the music video at number ten, saying "The twosome single-handedly brought the '90s back to life in their vibrant collaboration."
+Mike Nied from Idolator, on his list of The 30 Best Music Videos of 2018 (So Far), ranked it at number ten, saying "The twosome single-handedly brought the '90s back to life in their vibrant collaboration."
 The video for the song was included on Billboard's 100 Greatest Music Videos of the 21st Century: Critics' Picks list.
 Ranking at number 53, Taylor Weatherby said, "Just as ILC was a cultural moment of the '90s, 'Finesse' helped Bruno Mars and Cardi B solidify their place as icons of 2018."

-In 2018, the music video won Video of the Year at the 2018 Soul Train Music Awards, and was nominated for Best Dance Performance at the same award show.
+In 2018, the music video won Video of the Year at the 2018 Soul Train Music Awards and was also nominated for Best Dance Performance.
 That same year, it earned nominations for Video of the Year at the BET Awards and at the MTV Video Music Awards, as well as both Best Choreography and Best Editing at the latter award show.
 The video received the award for Best Music Video at the 2019 iHeartRadio Music Awards and was nominated for Outstanding Music Video/Visual Album at the 2019 NAACP Image Awards.
 The video received 13 million views within its first two days of release.